richardvogg/tidy-tuesdays/Week 42 - datasauRus/README.md

 ![](input2.png)

-After applying metamerize, this is the output:
+After applying metamerize, this is the output with the desired properties.
+Not super super cool, but at least recognizable.

 ![](output2.png)